7AtAri/Robot_ReinforcementLearning/README.md

       python -m pip install -r requirements.txt

-**The only important files are in the folder "code":**
+**The main files are in the folder "code":**
 * n-step-bootstrapping.py
 * Environment-cnn.py

-if you want to run the project please run the file **n-step-bootstrapping.py**
+To run the project please run the file **n-step-bootstrapping.py**

 ## Different Branches
-We have to different branches with different methods with what kind of Networks we are training our Agent
+We have two different branches that have different Deep Q-Networks implemented.

 1. "main" branch

-here we work with a Convolutional neural network (CNN) which can operate with 3D datas and the orientation of TCP will inserted just in the Fully Connected Layer (FC).
+here we work with a Late Fusion Convolutional neural network (CNN) which can operate with 3D data and the orientation of TCP that is inserted just in the Fully Connected Layer (FC).

 2. "working-secondbranch"

-in that Version we also work with a CNN but we are not implementing the orientation of the TCP in the CNN.
+in that Version we also work with a CNN but we are not using the orientation of the TCP.

 ## Usage
  In our environment we use the following functions based on the gymnasium environment